IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :ArchiverSettings
 +++++++++++++++++

-Each Archiver class may have it's own custom settings.
+Each Archiver class may have its own custom settings.
 Along with setting which Archiver class to use, one must use this setting to identify which setting values should be sent to it when it is invoked.
-The value should be a comma-spearate list of setting names.
+The value should be a comma-separated list of setting names.
 For example, the LocalSubmitToArchiveCommand only uses the :BagItLocalPath setting.
 To allow the class to use that setting, this setting must set as:

 ``curl -X PUT -d ':BagItLocalPath' http://localhost:8080/api/admin/settings/:ArchiverSettings``